 The patent describes a simple hand press consisting of a flat bed with a hinged

 frame to which the stencil was attached.
 Presses are shown in Plates 17-18.
-To view the 1876 patent,
+A

 contemporary account stated that copies could be produced at the rate of 4 to 5

 per minute, and that a stencil could be used to produce 1000 copies.
 Faster